roshanis/10kings/chapter9_vidyadhara_chandela.md

 ### The Builder's Obsession

-What made Vidyadhara truly dangerous was not his fanaticism—we had encountered that before—but the methodical care with which he had prepared for war.
+What made Vidyadhara truly dangerous was not his fanaticism, we had encountered that before, but the methodical care with which he had prepared for war.
 When our intelligence agents finally penetrated his territories, they reported something we had never seen: a Hindu ruler who studied Islamic military methods with the same devotion he applied to temple architecture.

 His capital at Khajuraho was not merely a city but a vast arsenal disguised as a religious center.
 While pilgrims came to worship at his magnificent temples, his engineers tested siege engines in the courtyards behind the sanctuaries.
 While sculptors carved dancing apsaras on temple walls, his blacksmiths forged weapons to counter Turkish armor and cavalry tactics.

 "He builds as if every stone is a weapon," reported Yusuf, our chief intelligence officer, after returning from a reconnaissance mission disguised as a merchant.
 "Every temple has hidden passages, every palace has concealed armories, every garden has underground tunnels leading to defense positions.
 The man who creates beauty by day plans destruction by night."

-As the months passed, we learned more of his methods—and his flaws.
+As the months passed, we learned more of his methods, and his flaws.
 When we captured one of his military engineers during a skirmish near Mahoba, the man confessed under interrogation that Vidyadhara had delayed completion of the southern defense walls by six months because the proportions of the battlements did not match his geometric calculations.

 "His Majesty cared more for perfection than necessity," the engineer said, tears streaming down his face.
 "We could have been overrun while craftsmen carved decorative reliefs into defensive walls."